Wedemeyer-Lab/PEDIA-BRAIN-Pons/README.md

 The PEDIA-BRAIN (Pediatric Encyclopedia of Development from Infancy to Adulthood - Brain Regions and Associated Integrative Neuroscience) is a public resource encompassing the complete spectrum of human brain development.
 It incorporates droplet-based single nuclei RNA sequencing and open chromatin profiling (snRNA-seq + snATAC-seq) of normal tissues corresponding to critical stages of postnatal development including infant and toddler (0-2 years), child (4-8 years), adolescent (13-14 years), and early adulthood, at the completion of myelination (31-33 years).

-For a user-friendly analysis tool, check out https://pediabrain.nchgenomics.org/.
+For a user-friendly analysis tool, check out https://pediabrain.nchgenomics.org/ (available after publication).

 ## Structure of the Repository